drmikehenry/install-linux/install-linux.md

 # System update and reboot

-- (ubuntu) From a root prompt, install updates:
+- UBUNTU From a root prompt, install updates:

       apt-get -y dist-upgrade

-- (fedora) (centos) From a root prompt, install updates:
+- FEDORA (centos) From a root prompt, install updates:

       yum -y upgrade